MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-02-serverless-rpc-simple-service.md

 - Integrate with Lambda/API Gateway
 - Deploy the service with AWS SAM

 It probably goes without saying but you will need an AWS Account if you wish to deploy the sample service.
-The following article is available to help with this you require it: [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+The following article is available to help with this you require it: [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/){:target="_blank" rel="noopener"}.

-All code for this tutorial may be found [here](https://github.com/matt-tyler/ledger-one).
+All code for this tutorial may be found [here](https://github.com/matt-tyler/ledger-one){:target="_blank" rel="noopener"}.

 # Install Go

 This steps involved will vary depending on your Operating System.
 For those on Linux or OSX, this will probably mean installing it via your package manager.
 For all my examples I will be using Go 1.16.x, but any version with Go Module support should be fine.
-Further Go installation instructions are available [here](https://golang.org/doc/install).
+Further Go installation instructions are available [here](https://golang.org/doc/install){:target="_blank" rel="noopener"}.

 # Install AWS SAM

 I'm going to deploy the service using AWS SAM out of pure convenience.
-To follow along you will need to download the AWS SAM CLI, for which you can find instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+To follow along you will need to download the AWS SAM CLI, for which you can find instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html){:target="_blank" rel="noopener"}.
 I recommend going through the "Getting Started" section to ensure SAM is able to interact with your AWS Account.

 # Install Protobuf

 You will need a compatible protobuf compiler in order to generate code from the protobuf IDL.
 You will need a version 3 compiler.
-The GRPC documentation details [how to install protoc](https://grpc.io/docs/protoc-installation/).
+The GRPC documentation details [how to install protoc](https://grpc.io/docs/protoc-installation/){:target="_blank" rel="noopener"}.

 # Scaffold the Repository